vitessio/website/content/en/docs/14.0/user-guides/schema-changes/_index.md

 Vitess allows a variety of approaches to schema changes, from fully automated to fully owned by the user.

-- Managed, online schema changes are _experimental_ at this time, but are Vitess's way forward
+- Managed, online schema changes are the preferred approach in Vitess .
 - Direct, blocking ALTERs are generally impractical in production given that they can block writes for substantial lengths of time.
 - User controlled migrations are allowed, and under the user's responsibility.